Background pattern

 • Cluster headache:

-In the case of cluster headache, 100% oxygen is administered at a flow rate of 7 liters/minute for 15 minutes using a well-fitting facial mask.
+In the case of cluster headache, 100% oxygen is administered at a flow rate of 7 liters/minute for 15 minutes through a well-fitting facial mask.
 Treatment should be started in the initial stage of the crisis.

 Each treatment session lasts from 45 to 300 minutes, depending on the indication.